Chapter 1: Color Management

 Exit full screenEnter Full screen

-I have shortened the files on purpose for display convenience.
+I have shortened the screenshots for convenience.
 These files actually have hundred of thousand of lines.

-We could also divide LUTs in two categories (although it could be considered as an arbitrary distinction) :
+We could also divide LUTs in two categories (although it could be considered an arbitrary distinction):

 OCIO (OpenColorIO)

-OCIO is an open source framework for configuring and applying colour transformations. […] It is designed for rolling out complex colour pipeline decisions to lots of people who might not individually understand what’s going on (ie : not colourists).
+OCIO is an open source framework for configuring and applying color transformations. […] It is designed for rolling out complex color pipeline decisions to lots of people who might not individually understand what’s going on (ie: not colorists).

 010_colorManagement_300_config_OCIO_FHD